blue-santa/arctic-miner-UAF/README.md

 This repository contains my notes, journal, sketches, and other random data associated with my involvement with UAF and Dr. Lawlor's participation in the NASA "Break the Ice" challenge.

+Other students may find some of this content useful, as I will attempt to record my learning in a format that assists others in becoming a part of the UAF Robotic team.

 ## Getting Involved

 Many students express interest in getting involved with this UAF project, but are not sure how to proceed.